AXI Transactions for PCIe - 3.0 English

 For PCIe® requests with lengths greater than 1 Dword, the size of the data burst on the Master AXI interface will always equal the width of the AXI data bus even when the request received from the PCIe link is shorter than the AXI bus width.

-slave axi wstrb can be used to facilitate data alignment to an address boundary. slave axi wstrb may equal 0 in the beginning of a valid data cycle and will appropriately calculate an offset to the given address.
-However, the valid data identified by slave axi wstrb must be continuous from the first byte enable to the last byte enable.
+Slave axi write strobe (wstrb) signal can be used to facilitate data alignment to an address boundary.
+Write strobe signal can be 0 in the beginning of a valid data cycle and it appropriately calculates an offset to the given address.
+However, the valid data identified by the write strobe signal must be continuous from the first byte enable to the last byte enable.